WClifford1/Smartsheet-Staging-API-MCP/README.md

-# Dog MCP Server
+# Smartsheet MCP Server

-An MCP (Machine Conversation Protocol) server that integrates The Dog API with OpenAI to provide enhanced dog-related information and services.
+An MCP (Machine Conversation Protocol) server that integrates the Smartsheet API with OpenAI to provide enhanced Smartsheet information and services.

 ## Features

-- Integration with The Dog API for dog breed information and images
+- Integration with the Smartsheet API for sheet information
-- Integration with OpenAI for generating dog descriptions and care tips
+- Integration with OpenAI for generating sheet summaries
 - MCP protocol implementation for standardized tool and resource access
 - RESTful API endpoints for accessing all functionality